drscook/no_slip_billiards/README.md

 This simulation should work in any dimension, but has been tested in 2D and 3D.
 Note that all particles are assumed to be spherical, but their mass distribution can be controlled via the gamma parameter.

 Dependencies
-Python 3 (written and tested with 3.6, but should be backward compatible) Python scientific stack (numpy, matplotlib, etc)
+- Python 3 (written and tested with 3.6, but should be backward compatible)
+- scientific stack (numpy, matplotlib, etc)
-FFMEG for creating video files (optional) plotly and bqplot (optional - for interactive graphics)
+- FFMEG for creating video files (optional)
+- plotly and bqplot (optional - for interactive graphics)

 Future developments
 - Improve 3D animations to show spinning body like 2D animations do now.
 (3D animations currently only show path of particle centers)